-FAR 223 AQUINAS SINGERS: RHYTHMIC STUDIES (1) A performance based course culminating in public Christmas concert.
+FAR 223 AQUINAS SINGERS: RHYTHMIC STUDIES

+A performance based course culminating in public Christmas concert.
 In this course, students will focus on a program of rhythmic studies, allowing them to sing more complex literature.
 May be repeated for credit.
-Prerequisite: voice placement with instructor

-224 AQUINAS SINGERS: THEORETICAL STUDIES (1) A performance based course culminating in a spring concert at an advanced level, combining many choral principles.
+FAR 224 AQUINAS SINGERS: THEORETICAL STUDIES

+A performance based course culminating in a spring concert at an advanced level, combining many choral principles.
 Students receive added instruction in basic music theory with emphasis on programmed instruction in key recognition in both major and minor modes.
 May be repeated for credit.
-Prerequisite: voice placement with instructor

-301 CHRISTIAN THEMES IN ART (3) Through formal and iconographic analysis, this course examines religious themes and imagery in primarily Christian traditions, both Western and Eastern.
+FAR 301 CHRISTIAN THEMES IN ART

+Through formal and iconographic analysis, this course examines religious themes and imagery in primarily Christian traditions, both Western and Eastern.
 Particularly investigated are the manners in which art, architecture, and sacred sites have served religion and human spirituality throughout the history of civilization.
-Prerequisite: ENG 112